anokl/UML_samples/README.md

 ```

 ### Messages
-On sequence diagram, object cmmunicate and activate each other with messages.
+On sequence diagram, objects cmmunicate and activate each other with messages.
 Messages are graphically represented by arrows.
-There are three types of messages: asynchronous, synchronous and reply
+There are three types of messages:

 ![UML](https://github.com/anokl/UML_samples/blob/master/UML/arrow_types.png)

 ### Loops

 ### Optional flows
 ### Alternative flows